teegash/res444/COMPLETE-RES-FULL-GUIDE.md

 ## PROMPT 3: Login Page
 ```
-Create login page for RentalKenya.
+Create login page for RES.

 CENTERED CARD LAYOUT:
 - Logo/Brand at top
-- Heading: "Welcome Back to RentalKenya"
+- Heading: "Welcome Back to RES"
 - Subheading: "Sign in to manage your properties"

 FORM: